syncany/syncany-docs/source/appendix_man_pages.rst

 	    command will not merge this client's metadata files even if there are more than 15 database files on the remote storage.

-	  -V, --no-version-remove
+	  -V, --no-version-removal
 	    Turns off the removal of old versions for the command.
 If this is set, this command will not shorten file histories to the <count> given by -k, and it will not delete file versions marked as 'deleted' in the database.

+	  -T, --no-temp-removal
+	    Turns off the removal of leftover temporary files for the command.
+If this is set, this command will leave temporary files on the offsite storage untouched.

 	  -k, --keep-versions=<count>
 	    Sets the number of file versions per file to keep in the database and the